 The Benefits of Mammograms

-But we’re here to clarify and state that mammograms are extremely beneficial and safe, and can significantly improve the outcome of a breast cancer diagnosis.
+When it comes to screening for breast cancer, mammography is still the best tool we have.
+Mammograms are extremely beneficial and safe, and can significantly improve the outcome of a breast cancer diagnosis.

-“Mammography, although not perfect, is the most reliable screening study we have to detect breast cancer,” said Dr. Linda Griska, director of Breast Health Services at Abington Health and medical director of Mary T. Sachs Breast Center.
-“Early diagnosis with mammography allows us to see tumors that are too small to be felt, and the smaller a tumor is when detected, the more likely it is to be curable and the better the chances are for the patient to survive.”
+“Mammography, although not perfect, is the most reliable screening study we have to detect breast cancer,” said Lynn Lucas-Fehm, MD, Department of Radiology at Abington - Jefferson Health.
+“A mammogram allows us to see tumors that are too small to be felt, and the smaller a tumor is when detected, the more likely it is to be curable and the better the chances are for the patient to survive.”

-While women traditionally would have had a mastectomy (surgery to remove the breast) to get rid of the cancer, mammograms allow doctors to make a diagnosis before the cancer grows and/or spreads.
+While breast cancer remains the second most common cancer diagnosed among women, the outlook has improved tremendously over the last 40 years.
+The disease is highly curable if and when detected early enough to treat.
+In the past, women would often have a mastectomy (surgery to remove the breast) to get rid of the cancer.
+However, today, mammograms and tools such as tomosynthesis allow doctors to make a diagnosis before the cancer spreads.
 This allows most patients to undergo less-invasive forms of treatment.

 However, it’s important to note that among all women who receive mammograms, only ten percent have to return to their doctor.
-And of that ten percent, the majority turn out to be cancer-free.
+And of that ten percent, the majority turns out to be cancer-free.

 So when should you get a mammogram?

-Despite what the U.S. Preventive Task Force controversially recommends, the general consensus (as stated by health organizations such as the American Medical Association, the National Cancer Institute, and the American Cancer Society) is that all women should begin screening mammograms at age 40 and every year after that.
+A number of health organizations, including the American Medical Association, the National Cancer Institute and the American Cancer Society, recommend that all women begin screening mammograms at age 40 and every year after that.

 If you’re at high risk for breast cancer and have a family or personal history of breast or ovarian cancer, you may want to begin annual screenings at a younger age.
 Be sure to discuss with your physician.

 And it’s certainly worth it.
-“Early detection with mammography saves lives,” said Dr. Griska.
-Period.
+“Early detection with mammography saves lives,” said Dr. Lucas-Fehm.